Combining innovation and security in payments tech

 Stereotypes can be persistent and pervasive.
 They can also be wrong.
 Take security vs. innovation.
 Sterotypically, security avoids risk while innovation embraces it, so surely the two are mutually exclusive, right?
 Wrong, says Mustafa Kasmani, a Senior Security Specialist.
 Here, he argues that Access Worldpay's experience demonstrates that it's not only possible, but necessary, for them both to work together.

 Since Worldpay from FIS is not a security company but a payments company, security is simply a means to an end - it's how we keep our data, systems and processes safe.
 This involves a balance.
 After all, a system that's doing nothing, connected to nothing is entirely secure.
 For a payments company, it's also entirely useless.
-That system can't connect shoppers with merchants with acquirers and banks and other financial institutions to process the billions of dollars that flow through its systems each year.
+That system can't connect your customers with merchants with acquirers and banks and other financial institutions to process the billions of dollars that flow through its systems each year.

 Therefore, we need to be connected; equally, however, all those merchants, banks, acquirers and others must trust our systems to keep their dollars completely secure if they're to let them flow through those systems at all.
 There's the balance: between investing resources in security and investing in new, innovative, revenue-generating services that add value to our customers.